-EuroSciCon takes the privilege to invite all the participants, speakers, students, delegates, sponsors, exhibitors from all over the world to attend ''19th Edition of European Gastroenterology and Hepatology Congress’’, which is going to be held on March 22, 2021 in UK, London.
+EuroSciCon takes the privilege to invite all the participants, speakers, students, delegates, sponsors, exhibitors from all over the world to attend ''21th Edition of European Gastroenterology and Hepatology Congress’’, which is going to be held on June 21, 2021 which is webinar.
 Gastro Conferences 2021 will be organized under the theme “Recent Advancements in recovery of Gastro people from Covid19’’ that covers a wide range of critically important sessions.
 This conference deals with the current research developments in the field of Gastroenterology and also about the new treatment methods which are forge by scientists to treat various diseases in an easier way.
 This conference acts as the best Top Gastroenterology Universities platform for attendees to learn about the recent trends in Gastroenterology research and development.

 The conference has been scheduled and implemented in accordance with the accreditation policies and requirements of the Accreditation Committee.Top Gastroenterology Universities